virtualramblas/gromacs_smolagent/README.md

 git clone https://github.com/virtualramblas/gromacs_smolagent.git
 cd gromacs_smolagents
 ```
+Then install the requirements listed in the following section.
 #### Virtual environment setup.
 The Python requirements for this Agent are listed in the [requirements.txt](./requirements.txt) file.
 Whatever package manager you feel more confortable with, please ensure that all the requirements have been installed before the first execution of the code.
 To date, this tool has been built on the following:
 * Smolagents